 - 1. Reviewing your old records (medical, educational, previous mental health information). - 2.
 Interviewing school staff or other important persons as necessary. - 3.
 Completing the recommended test battery. - 4.
 Scoring and interpreting the test data. - 5.
 Preparing a final written report. - 6.
-Meeting with caregivers to review results of the evaluation and plan for treatment.
+Meeting with individuals to review results of the evaluation and plan for treatment.

 Any information that you provide either orally (phone contact, interviews, etc.) or in writing (intake forms, questionnaires, etc.), may be included in your report.
 This information will reflect your reported concerns, social history, family history (i.e, psychiatric, medical, and trauma history), developmental history, and family stressors (i.e, divorce, conflict, deaths, etc.).
 This information may be potentially sensitive in nature.
-Typically included in the report is information from your child's teacher or school (based on interview and/or questionnaires), your child's test results, behavioral observations in clinic, your child's diagnosis, and recommendations for your child's care.
-If all of the necessary paperwork has been received from parents and teachers, your child's report will typically take one to two weeks following the last day of testing before it is completed.
+Typically included in the report for children is information from your child's teacher or school (based on interview and/or questionnaires), your child's test results, behavioral observations in clinic, your child's diagnosis, and recommendations for your child's care.
+Adult psychological reports will include information collected from the individual and any supportive persons asked to complete paperwork.
+If all of the necessary paperwork has been received from parents and teachers, your report will typically take one to two weeks following the last day of testing before it is completed.